ShrutiBaikerikar/ShrutiBaikerikar/README.md

 - 👯 I’m looking to collaborate on **projects involving bioinformatics, genomics, machine learning and deep learning.**

-- 📫 How to reach me **shrutibaikerikar91@gmail.com**

-- 📄 Know about my experiences [https://in.linkedin.com/in/shrutibaikerikar](https://in.linkedin.com/in/shrutibaikerikar)
+- 📄 Know about my professional experiences [https://in.linkedin.com/in/shrutibaikerikar](https://in.linkedin.com/in/shrutibaikerikar)

 </p>